 Board Liaison:

-Board liaison:
+Board Liason:

-Board liaison:
+Board Liason:

 Charge: To recommend and implement collaborative projects with SALT that further LWI's mission.

-Board liaison:
+Board Liason:

 Charge: To publish three times a year short, readable, lightly footnoted essays and articles related to teaching legal research and writing that combine theory with practical experience and personal insight.